ElectronDon66/Arduino-Artificial-Horizon-with-Heading/README_AHVER8.txt

-AHVER8.ino  is Code for an artificial horizon display, Welch 1/16/24 This sketch uses  Bodmer’s  TFT display code and New UW Mahony AHRS for the LSM9DS1 - S.J.
+AHVER9.ino  is Code for an artificial horizon display, Welch 4/2/24 This sketch uses  Bodmerâ€™s  TFT display code and New UW Mahony AHRS for the LSM9DS1 - S.J.
 Remington 3/2021.
-I ran both  of these programs separately at first to get 1st the display working with Bodmers AHD test code – no sensor attached, then the UW Mahony to talk to the sensor and make sure that was working ok.
+I ran both  of these programs separately at first to get 1st the display working with Bodmers AHD test code â€“ no sensor attached, then the UW Mahony to talk to the sensor and make sure that was working ok.
 I then merged the two sketches and tweaked the display for proper operation.
 Its setup for a 320 by 240 TFT display
 The library for this is in TFT_IL19341 ( this is an Adafruit GFX modified by Bodmer) Uses  Arduino mega board